How Hiking Guides Are Trained in Taiwan

 How to Sign Up

 Fill out the form to attend the briefing section.
-Please contact LOHAS if you have any inquiries.
+Please get in touch with LOHAS if you have any inquiries.

 1. Participants Registration and Introduction of Gear